telerik/kendo-ui-core/docs/jsp/tags/grid/batch-editing.md

 ---
 title: Batch Editing
+page_title: Batch Editing | Grid JSP Tag
+description: "Apply cell editing and batch updates to the Grid JSP tag in Kendo UI."
+slug: batchediting_grid_uiforjsp
+position: 2
 ---

-# Cell Editing and Batch Updates
+# Batch Editing

-## Getting started
+## Getting Started

-Cell editing mode allows the user to edit data in a way similar to popular spreadsheet programs - double clicking a cell puts it in edit mode.
+The cell editing mode of the Grid allows the user to edit data in a way similar to popular spreadsheet programs&mdash;double-clicking a cell puts it in editing mode.
 Clicking outside the cell accepts the new value.
-All modified grid records are updated (saved, inserted or deleted) when the "Save changes" button is clicked.
+All modified Grid records are updated (saved, inserted, or deleted) when the **Save changes** button is clicked.

-To enable this mode follow these steps (using Spring MVC framework):
+### Configuration

+Below are listed the steps for you to follow when enabling this mode for the Kendo UI Grid (using the Spring MVC framework).

-1. Set the edit mode to `InCell`:
+**Step 1** Set the edit mode to `InCell`.

+###### Example

         <kendo:grid name="grid">
 			<kendo:grid-editable mode="incell"/>
 	    </kendo:grid>

-2. Add `Create` and `Save` commands:
+**Step 2** Add the `Create` and `Save` commands.

+###### Example

 		 <kendo:grid name="grid">
 			<kendo:grid-editable mode="incell"/>